bastien-pruvost/typescript-training/README.md

 }

 function a(arg: any) {
-  arg.value = 'Hello'; // OK : No verification by TS
+  arg.value = 'Hello'; // OK : No verification by TS (but not good practice !)
 }

 // It's safer to use 'unknown' than 'any' when we want to add a type later !